HOME

 Traditionally, the same coat of arms has been used for the Traceys (of Galway) and the O'Maddens.
 Both the Traceys and the O'Maddens belonged to the same tribe, the Sil Anmchadha of Uí Maine i.e. east Connacht.

-The illustrations on the right, from Irish Heraldry (1930) and the Irish Times (1955), are usually the ones that was used commercially.
+The illustrations on the right, from Irish Heraldry (1930) and the Irish Times (1955), are usually the ones that were used commercially.

 arms.jpg